boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 **Custom Legend Settings when giving Row Section**

-You can customize the legend text using the Custom Legend Settings dialog.
-This dialog will show the legend text list as labels at left and corresponding text area at right to add the formatted text to display instead.
-When a column is added into Row section, this dialog will show two options `Individual` and `Group` at top in addition, to toggle between.
+You can customize the legend text by using the Custom Legend Settings dialog.
+This dialog will display the legend text list as labels on the left and a corresponding text area on the right.
+You can add formatted text to the text area to be displayed instead.
+When a column is added to the Row section, this dialog will also show two options at the top: `Individual` and `Group`.
+These options can be toggled between.

 ***Individual***